 - “Freedom is the highest sign in man of his being made in the divine image and, consequently, is a sign of the sublime dignity of every human person.”

 - No Christian, in light of the fact that he belongs to a united and fraternal community, should feel that he has the right not to work and to live at the expense of others (cf. 2 Thes 3:6-12).
 Rather, all are charged by the Apostle Paul to make it a point of honour to work with their own hands, so as to “be dependent on nobody” (1 Thes 4:12).

-In conclusion, it is yet another one of the big lies that the Catholic Church promotes socialism.
-In fact it is the exact opposite.
-Our last two Pontiffs, John Paul II and Benedict XVI, know first hand the consequences of socialism, communism and fascism.
+The Catholic Church stands against socialism.
+John Paul II and Benedict XVI, know first hand the consequences of socialism, communism and fascism.
 John Paul II suffered first under Nazis fascism and then Soviet communism in Poland and was instrumental in liberating Poland from Soviet Communism and in the fall of the Soviet empire.
 Benedict XVI grew up in Nazis Germany and risked his life in resistance to the Nazis regime.
 The Catholic Church promotes personal Christocentric love and respect of your neighbor in all affairs and social dealings under the principle of subsidiarity and has strongly opposed all Government efforts at socialism as an unacceptable remedy for social ills.

 More discussion of liberation theology can be found here: